NoCodeDevAI/Sortify/README.md

-# Sortify - Smart File Organization
+# Sortify by NoCodeDevAI - Smart File Organization

-A modern web application for intelligent file organization and management.
+A modern web application for intelligent file organization and management, created by NoCodeDevAI.
 Sortify helps you maintain a clean and organized file system effortlessly.

 🔗 [View Live Demo](https://sortify-azure.vercel.app/)

+## About NoCodeDevAI

+NoCodeDevAI specializes in creating intelligent automation tools that make file management and organization accessible to everyone, regardless of their technical expertise.

 ## Features